1990 Philadelphia Eagles season

 The 1990 Philadelphia Eagles season was the team's 58th in the National Football League (NFL).

 The team made the postseason yet again with a 10–6 overall record, despite beginning the season with disappointing early-season records of 1–3 and 2–4.

 The Eagles ran for 2,556 rushing yards in 1990, which is the most of any team in a single season in the 1990s.

 Other season highlights were a 28–14 win at Veterans Stadium over the Washington Redskins on November 12, known as the Body Bag Game, since the defense managed to knock both Redskins quarterbacks from the contest plus several other key players.
+The Redskins came back to the Vet later in the season to defeat the Eagles in the Wild Card Playoff, however.
 Against the Buffalo Bills in a 30–23 loss on December 2, Randall Cunningham made one of the signature plays of his career, eluding Bills Hall of Fame defensive end Bruce Smith in the end zone before launching the ball into the middle of the field to wide receiver Fred Barnett, who completed the 95-yard touchdown play.

 One week prior, the Eagles avenged an opening-night loss at the Meadowlands, whipping the 10–0 New York Giants by a 31–13 score.
+The Redskins would get the last laugh, beating the Eagles 20–6 in the Wild Card round.

 Following the season, the team fired head coach Buddy Ryan.
 Offensive coordinator Rich Kotite was promoted to replace Ryan as Eagles head coach, and would hold the position for the next four seasons.

 Offseason

-NFL Draft
+NFL draft

-The 1990 NFL Draft was held April 22–23, 1990.
+The 1990 NFL draft was held April 22–23, 1990.
 The league also held a supplemental draft after the regular draft and before the regular season.